 The rose bushes in the middle are based on two love questionnaires from the Roses project, filled by a husband and wife.
 Each element of the diagram symbolizes a specific event in one’s romantic relationships, as well as future hopes and dreams.

 Rose Garden, detail

 The stained glass was made with the medieval stained glass technique of Grisaille.
 Each piece of the 'puzzle' was painted separately using black and amber and then burnt in a kiln.
 All the parts were then connected with lead, attached to the window frames, and installed for a permanent display

-* This commission was created with the help of Meislin Projects
+This commission was created with Meislin Projects, in collaboration with